alberdilab/invasion_hologenomics/README.md

 #### Step 3 - Community composition
 03-community_composition.Rmd generates plots illustrating the taxonomic and functional microbial composition of samples, as well as the distribution and relative abundance of the different taxa in the two squirrel species.

+#### Step 4 - Functional analysis
+The code in 04-functional analysis.Rmd provides an overview of genome-inferred functional traits (GIFTs) profiles of MAGs and samples.

-#### Step 4 - Diversity analysis
+#### Step 5 - Diversity analysis
 05-diversity_analysis.Rmd contains the code for producing α and β diversity metrics, and for running bayesian regressions and PERMANOVAs investigating their variation.

-#### Step 5 - Functional analysis
+#### Step 6 - Differential abundance analysis
-The code in 05-functional analysis.Rmd provides an overview of genome-inferred functional traits (GIFTs) profiles of MAGs and samples.
+The code in 06-diff_abundance.Rmd identifies the microbial taxa that are differentially abundant in the two squirrel species.

-#### Step 6 - Joint Species Distribution Modelling - model setup
+#### Step 7 - Joint Species Distribution Modelling - model setup
-06-hmsc_setup.Rmd provides the code for setting up JSDMs under the bayesian framework HMSC.
+07-hmsc_setup.Rmd provides the code for setting up JSDMs under the bayesian framework HMSC.

-#### Step 7 - Joint Species Distribution Modelling - output analysis
+#### Step 8 - Joint Species Distribution Modelling - output analysis
-07-hmsc_analysis.Rmd provides the code for analysing the HMSC output, including predictions on differential microbiota composition and functionality.
+08-hmsc_analysis.Rmd provides the code for analysing the HMSCs output, including predictions on differential microbiota composition and functionality in the two squirrel species.

 ## Analysis output